Bottothefuture/BTTF/README.md

   - x1 LiPo Battery [11V] --> Powers the ESP32 and the L298N Motor Driver
   - Powerbank --> Powers the RaspberryPi

+### Detection System 🕵️🕵️

+  #### Sensors:
+  - **x2 UltraSonic Sensors**: Detects obstacles around the vehicle.
+One is facing right and the other is facing foward
+  - **IMU (BNO055)**: Checks the orienation of the vehicle and gives feedback to the car.
+This allows the car to calculate the number of turns it has taken and allows the vehicle to stop accordingly
+  - **RPi Cam**: Provides a live video feed to the RaspberryPi which is used to detect obstacles.

+  #### Object Detection:
+  - **RPi Cam**: Provides us with real-time footage which is then sent to the Raspberry Pi
+  - **Raspberry Pi**: The Raspberry Pi recieves the footage sent by the `RPi Cam` and analyzes it detecting obstacles using `OpenCV`.
+The Raspberry Pi then sends this information to the ESP allowing it to adjust the motors suitably
+  - **UltraSonic Sensors**: Used for `precise wall-detection` to ensure that out car turns and dodges the walls.

 ## TEAM MEMBERS
  * Samesh Deshmukh - samesh.kostub@gmail.com